threedworld-mit/tdw/Documentation/lessons/robots/custom_robots.md

 ## Requirements

 - Windows 10, OS X, or Linux
-  - On a remote Linux server, you'll need a valid virtual display (see the `display` parameter of the constructor)
+- (Windows only) Visual C++ 2012 Redistributable
+- The `tdw` module
+- Python 3.6+
+- Unity Hub
 - Unity Editor 2020.3.24f1
+  - Build options must enabled for Windows, OS X, and Linux (these can  be set when installing Unity).
-  - Ideally, Unity Editor should be installed via Unity Hub; otherwise, you'll need to add the `unity_editor_path` parameter to the `RobotCreator` constructor (see below).
+  - Ideally, Unity Editor should be installed via Unity Hub; otherwise, you'll need to add the `unity_editor_path` parameter to the `AssetBundleCreator` constructor (see below).

-- Python3 and the `tdw` module
 - git

 ### ROS and .xacro file requirements